 Step 1: Attend Nursing School

-You’ll need to earn either an ADN or a BSN from an accredited nursing program in order to take the first steps to become a registered nurse.
+You’ll need to earn either an ADN or a BSN from an accredited nursing program in order to take the first steps to becoming a registered nurse.
 ADN-prepared nurses can complete an additional step of completing their BSN degree if they wish.

 Step 2: Pass the NCLEX-RN